hdl-modules/hdl-modules/readme.rst

 |pic_website| |pic_repository| |pic_chat| |pic_license|

-The hdl_modules project is a collection of reusable, high-quality, peer-reviewed VHDL building blocks.
+The hdl-modules project is a collection of reusable, high-quality, peer-reviewed VHDL building blocks.
 It is released as open-source project under the very permissive BSD 3-Clause License.